-Although nowhere in Australia could really be described as 'cold' in April (especially by travelers used to North American or European cold weather!), temperatures do drop by mid-autumn.
+Although nowhere in Australia could be described as "cold" in April, temperatures do drop by mid-autumn.

-The only main towns with average highs above 90° F (30° C+) in April are Darwin and Townsville, in far northern parts of the country.
-Even Alice Springs, in the heart of the Northern Territory outback, sits more comfortably around 82° F (28° C).
-In southern cities like Sydney, Melbourne, Adelaide, and Hobart, average highs are in the low 70s F (low 20s C).
-These temperatures, of course, are average daytime highs, and in many places you should expect overnight temperatures to be much lower, even (especially) in the desert.
-You'll definitely need a sweater when traveling in Australia in April.
+The only main towns with average highs above 90°F (30°C) in April are Darwin and Townsville, in far northern parts of the country.
+Even Alice Springs, in the heart of the Northern Territory outback, sits more comfortably around 82°F (28°C).
+In southern cities like Sydney, Melbourne, Adelaide, and Hobart, average highs are in the low 70s Fahrenheit.
+These temperatures, of course, are average daytime highs, and in many places, you should expect overnight temperatures to be much lower, especially in the desert.
+You'll definitely need a sweater when traveling in Australia this month.

 Where to Go

 If beach time is a priority for you, be aware that deadly box jellyfish linger in northern areas (northern Western Australia and northern Queensland) through April and even into May.
-You won't be able to swim in the sea, as these jellyfish can kill an adult in minutes.
 Stick to further south in Queensland (such as Brisbane and the Gold Coast), the area around Perth in Western Australia, or northern New South Wales.
-Even in mid-autumn the temperatures should be warm enough to swim comfortably.
+Even in mid-autumn, the temperatures should be warm enough to swim comfortably.

 What to Do